Pride in London

-Pride in London is an annual LGBTQ pride festival and pride parade held each summer in London, England.
-The event, which was formerly run by Pride London, is sometimes referred to as London Pride.
+Pride in London is an annual LGBTQ+ pride festival and pride parade held each summer in London, England.
+The event, formerly run by Pride London, is sometimes referred to as London Pride.

-Pride in London celebrates the diversity of the LGBTQ communities with the colourful Pride in London Parade, as well as free events that take place in Trafalgar Square and others squares in central London.
-This event brings together people of all genders, ethnicities, sexualities, and races.
+Pride in London celebrates the diversity of LGBTQ+ communities with the Pride in London Parade, as well as free events that take place in Trafalgar Square and other areas in central London.
+This event aims to bring together people of all genders, ethnicities, sexualities, and races.

-The longest running pride festivals in the country and the largest, the parade boasts over 35,000 participants from over 500 groups and attracts an estimated 1.5 million visitors.
-The festival's events and location within London vary every year.
+Pride in London is among the longest running pride festivals in the United Kingdom.
+In recent years, the event has included more than 35,000 participants representing over 500 groups, and has attracted an estimated 1.5 million attendees.
+The festival's programme and route vary annually, with events held at different locations across London.